influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withStdin(stdin)
 ```

-Whether this container should allocate a buffer for stdin in the container runtime.
+"Whether this container should allocate a buffer for stdin in the container runtime.
 If this is not set, reads from stdin in the container will always result in EOF.
-Default is false.
+Default is false."

 ### fn spec.template.container.withStdinOnce